status-im/status-network-monorepo/status-network-contracts/docs/rln.md

 2. **Commitment Recording**: The contract stores this hash along with the timestamp in a mapping.
 3. **Queue Management**: If this is not the first slash commit on this account, the reveal start time is scheduled for after the current reveal window closes.
-4. **Event Emission**: The system records the commitment for later verification.

 The hash ensures the slasher commits to specific values without revealing them until the reveal phase.